DakshKK/BaseConverter/README.md

 ### EXAMPLES
   To see a few working tests you can check the [`test.py`](test.py 'Tests for the program.') file.

+### EXPLANATION
+  To understand how the algorithm works, please check [`explanation.md`](explanation.md 'Explanation written for how the algorithm operates and calculates').

 ### Install and Usage
   The repo can be directly cloned, and you can import the module in current directory.